bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 4. Apply one drop of threadlocker to each of the 4 M3x12 screws.
 Roll the screws around on a paper towel to evenly spread the threadlocker and to remove excess threadlocker.

 6. Place the Watertight Enclosure for ROV/AUV (3" Series) between the two Enclosure Clamps (3" Series) and install the four M3x12 screws into the Enclosure Clamps (3" Series).
 Note that each of the Enclosure Clamps (3" Series) are tapped on only one side.
-Install all four screws loosly at first and then slowly tighten them on both sides evenly.
+Install all four screws loosely at first and then slowly tighten them on both sides evenly.
 Take care not to overtighten the screws.
 Keep the battery enclosure approximately centered in the Enclosure Clamps (3" Series).

 	<img src="/brov2/cad/brov-assembly-step2-annotated.png" class="img-responsive" style="max-width:900px" />